Festivals-App/festivals-server/README.md

 ## Deployment

-The install, update and uninstall scripts should work with any system that uses *systemd*, *firewalld* or *ufw* and it optionally supports *SELinux*.
+The install, update and uninstall scripts should work with any system that uses *systemd* and *firewalld* or *ufw*.
 Additionally the scripts will somewhat work under macOS but won't configure the firewall or launch service.

 Installing
 ```bash